-COUNTRY-SPECIFIC CONSIDERATION 1: In EI Salvador, women face barriers to succeed as entrepreneurs, due to societal norms that support male dominance and decision-making, and weak enforcement of the country's legal protections for women.
+COUNTRY-SPECIFIC CONSIDERATION 1: In El Salvador, women face barriers to succeed as entrepreneurs, due to societal norms that support male dominance and decision-making, and weak enforcement of the country's legal protections for women.

 Surveys of women entrepreneurs in El Salvador cite a lack of access to capital and a lack of profitability as the most significant barriers to their business success.
 Although there are MFIs that offer small loans to MSEs, and offer other financial services for support, such as savings accounts and microinsurance, women are not always aware that these products and services exist, so they do not pursue them.
 Additionally, women entrepreneurs in El Salvador struggle to run profitable businesses because their MSEs are still largely segregated in food production and sales, where female workers have traditionally been employed and where markets are oversaturated.
-The gender bias that occurs not only within households and communities, but also in institutions that provide education, employment, and entrepreneurs indicated a desire for more training and mentoring on how to run a successful business.
+The gender bias that occurs not only within households and communities, but also in institutions that provide education, employment, and entrepreneurship services contributes to this problem.
+During field visits to El Salvador, women entrepreneurs indicated a desire for more training and mentoring on how to run a successful business.